 Tulsa Nursing Center, Tulsa, Oklahoma

-The planned events are in cooperation with Lifetime Wellness, a provider of wellness support and recreational activities to StoneGate Senior Living, LLC properties for 12 years.
-The participants at these communities will be among an estimated 100,000 seniors across the country.
-The activities they participate in are designed to promote active, healthy lifestyles through physical fitness, hydration, good nutrition, and preventative care.
+The planned events are in cooperation with Lifetime Wellness, a provider of wellness support services and recreational activities to StoneGate Senior Living, LLC properties for 12 years.
+The participants at these communities will be among an estimated 100,000 participating seniors across the country.
+The activities are designed to promote active, healthy lifestyles through physical fitness, hydration, good nutrition, and preventative care.

 “We encourage all of our locations to have some sort of intergenerational opportunity within their program,” said Susan McKinney, VP of Operations for Lifetime Wellness. “[This] is an opportunity to show fitness is for all ages, no matter if you’re in your nineties or if you’re nine.”

-cites the following reasons why exercise and fitness is important to maintain overall wellness as we age:
+NIHSeniorHealth.gov cites the following reasons why exercise and fitness are important to maintain overall wellness as we age:

 Lack of physical activity can lead to more visits to the doctor and more hospitalizations